 The movie also spawned an eponymous Top 40 hit in 1957.
 Music historian Brian Hargett says, “The song, which Reynolds herself describes as a “sweet, simple ballad”, went to #1 for three weeks beginning August 26, 1957.
 The #2 song that week was ‘Teddy Bear’, by a young man from Tupelo named Elvis Presley.
 At the onset of the youth revolution, it was possible for a 25-year old like Reynolds to have a hit record sung rather simply without studio gimmickry,” Hargett says.
 “Until the Beatles came along, record companies happily recorded talent like Debbie Reynolds.
 After 1964, ‘older’ acts like Reynolds were quickly dropped off record company artists rosters.
 The studio first recorded ‘Tammy’ with just piano backing, but Henry Mancini sweetened it with strings, and Hollywood liked it enough to put it in the movie,” Hargett says.
 “The Ames Brothers sang it as the thematic introduction to the film, and they had a fair hit with it, too.”
 The song was also nominated for an Oscar.

 Though the movies based on the works of Cid Ricketts Sumner are noteworthy, Sumner’s literary achievements seem more than modest by Mississippi standards; she garnered no literary laurels, and she is largely forgotten, even in her hometown.
 Still, she was a remarkable woman.
 She married a Nobel laureate, wrote 13 books, toured Europe on horseback, and when she was 64 she was the only woman in a group of eight who made a 31-day rafting trip down the Colorado River.
 Sumners was bludgeoned to death at the age of 80 in her home in Duxbury, Massachusetts.
 Her 16-year old grandson, John R. Cutler, was charged with her murder.
-A hammer ended the life of Cid, short for “placid”, a family nickname she was given for being such a contented child.
+A hammer ended the life of Cid, short for “placid”, a family nickname for being a contented child.

 On February 27, 2013, the beaten and burned body of Marco McMillian, the first openly gay candidate for public office in Mississippi, was found near a levee in rural Coahoma County, almost thirty-five years after Harvey Milk, the first openly gay person to hold public office, was murdered in San Francisco.